 Above: Crow Creek Fresh Food Initiative employee Wyatt Fleury hands Kevin Yellow Bird Steele a complementary bag at the Farmers Market in Ft.
 Thompson, SD on August 13, 2012.
 The USDA Farmers Market Promotion Program (FMPP) is a competitive grant that assists local communities to help establish, expand, and promote farmers markets and other direct-to-consumer marketing opportunities.

-This article was written collaboratively by Chris Zdorovtsov (former SDSU Extension Community Development Field Specialist), Shawn Burke (former SDSU Extension Native American Program Director), Rachel Lindvall, and Marcella Gilbert (former SDSU Extension Community Development Field Specialist).
+This article was written collaboratively by Chris Zdorovtsov (former SDSU Extension Community Vitality Field Specialist), Shawn Burke (former SDSU Extension Native American Program Director), Rachel Lindvall, and Marcella Gilbert (former SDSU Extension Community Vitality Field Specialist).